googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

     --cacert ${TLS_CERT_FILE} -v
 ```

-If your matchmaker is external to the cluster on which your game servers are hosted, agones-allocator provides the HTTP API (and gRPC in future) to allocate game services using mTLS authentication, which can scale independent to agones controller.
+If your matchmaker is external to the cluster on which your game servers are hosted, agones-allocator provides the gRPC API to allocate game services using mTLS authentication, which can scale independent to agones controller.